ZerothAngel/zPermissions/README.md

      8. Region- and world-specific player permissions

 *   Players may be members of multiple groups.
 Groups may be assigned a weight &mdash; a higher weight means the group is applied later so it overrides earlier groups.
 Groups with the same weight are applied alphabetically.

+*   Groups may inherit from one or more parent groups.
+A group's parents are applied in *reverse* order so that a group's first parent overrides all subsequent parents.

 ## Installation & Usage ##